-Subpart 1.
+- Subpart 1.
 Scope.
-For the purposes of parts 4717.4600 to 4717.5300 the following terms are defined.
+For the purposes of parts 4717.4600 to 4717.5300 the following terms are defined. - Subp.

-Subp.
 2. Applicant.
-"Applicant" shall mean a laboratory which has applied for a certificate of approval and placement on the approved list.
+"Applicant" shall mean a laboratory which has applied for a certificate of approval and placement on the approved list. - Subp.

-Subp.
 3. Approved list.
-"Approved list" shall mean a list of those laboratories which have a valid certificate of approval.
+"Approved list" shall mean a list of those laboratories which have a valid certificate of approval. - Subp.

-Subp.
 4. Approved personnel.
-"Approved personnel" shall mean those individuals who have been surveyed and approved to perform those tests for which a certificate of approval may be or has been issued.
+"Approved personnel" shall mean those individuals who have been surveyed and approved to perform those tests for which a certificate of approval may be or has been issued. - Subp.
+5. [Repealed by amendment, L 1977 c 305 s 39] - Subp.

-Subp.
-5. Board.
-"Board" shall mean the Minnesota Board of Health or its authorized agent or representative.

-Subp.
 6. Certificate of approval.
-"Certificate of approval" shall mean the document issued by the board to any laboratory which submits an application therefor and complies with the standards and criteria specified in parts 4717.4600 to 4717.5300.
+"Certificate of approval" shall mean the document issued by the commissioner of health to any laboratory which submits an application therefor and complies with the standards and criteria specified in parts 4717.4600 to 4717.5300. - Subp.

-Subp.
 7. Laboratory.
-"Laboratory" shall mean any facility at which bacteriological examinations of water are conducted.
+"Laboratory" shall mean any facility at which bacteriological examinations of water are conducted. - Subp.

-Subp.
 8. Official use.
-"Official use" shall mean the use of the laboratory results by the board in the evaluation of the bacteriological quality of water.
+"Official use" shall mean the use of the laboratory results by the commissioner of health in the evaluation of the bacteriological quality of water.

-Subp.
+- Subp.
 9. Personnel.
-"Personnel" shall mean those individuals performing the tests for which a certificate of approval may be sought.
+"Personnel" shall mean those individuals performing the tests for which a certificate of approval may be sought. - Subp.

-Subp.
 10. Survey.
-"Survey" shall mean an on site study of a laboratory and its operations.
+"Survey" shall mean an on site study of a laboratory and its operations. - Subp.

-Subp.
 11. Test.
 "Test" shall mean the examinations of water for a specific organism or group of organisms by a specific method.